oneapi-src/oneDAL/docs/source/daal/algorithms/engines/index.rst

     .. figure:: images/englines-leapfrog-method-example.jpg
         :width: 300
+        :alt: Generating a subsequence with stride=2

+        LeapFrog method of random sequence generation

 These methods are represented with member functions of classes that represent functionality described in the Engines section.
 See API References for details.